-The VSDs with power-law exponents of ~ 0.8 in Phase II Eyjafjallajökull scoria are close to the exponent of ~ 1 for VSDs in scoriae from typical Strombolian activity at Stromboli.
-This exponent and the correlation with Stromboli is consistent with the reduced intensity of Eyjafjallajökull eruptions during Phase II, with ash columns only 3-4 km in height, compared to the preceding and subsequent phases (Phases I and III) that were characterized by more powerful explosive activity and eruption columns as high as 7 km (Gudmundsson et al., 2012).
+The VSDs with power-law exponents of $\sim 0.8$ in Phase II Eyjafjallajökull scoria are close to the exponent of $\sim 1$ for VSDs in scoriae from typical Strombolian activity at Stromboli.
+This exponent and the correlation with Stromboli is consistent with the reduced intensity of Eyjafjallajökull eruptions during Phase II, with almost all ash columns only 3-4 km in height, compared to the preceding and subsequent phases (Phases I and III) that were characterized by more powerful explosive activity and eruption columns as high as 7 km (Gudmundsson et al., 2012).

-The similar power law exponents for samples from standard activity at Stromboli and those from Phase II of the 2010 Eyjafjallajökull eruption suggest the operation of similar mechanisms in the magma reservoirs and/or conduits, even though the volumes of

-- 15 individual explosions at Eyjafjallajökull were much larger (Gudmundsson et al., 2012).
-Burton et al. (2007) and Polacci et al. (2009) argued that during Stromboli's normal activity an uninterrupted pathway for gas and magma ascent is created from the deeper to the shallower portion of the magmatic system, and it is able to sustain the persistent activity of the volcano.
-Phase II of the Eyjafjallajökull eruption thus appears similar to - Stromboli's normal activity, where the explosions were triggered by a continuous inflow of magma and gas from depth into a shallow magma reservoir, similar to results based upon trace element and isotopic studies (Sigmarsson et al., 2011).
-This conclusion is further supported by the observation that scoriae from both Eyjafjallajökull Phase II eruption and standard Strombolian explosions contain large, interconnected vesicles; - 25 such large, spanning vesicles do not exist in pumice from Stromboli's paroxysmal explosions (Polacci et al., 2009), which have a deeper source (Allard, 2010) and display higher power law exponents.
+The similar power-law exponents for samples from standard activity at Stromboli and those from Phase II of the 2010 Eyjafjallajökull eruption suggest the operation of similar mechanisms in the magma reservoirs and/or conduits, even though the volumes of individual explosions at Eyjafjallajökull were much larger (Gudmundsson et al., 2012).
+Burton et al. (2007) and Polacci et al. (2009) argued that during Stromboli's normal activity an uninterrupted pathway for gas ascent is created from the deeper to the shallower portion of the magmatic system, and it is able to sustain the persistent activity of the volcano.
+Phase II of the Eyjafjallajökull eruption thus appears similar to Stromboli's normal activity, because the explosions were supplied by a continuous inflow of mingled/mixed magma and gas from depth (Sigmarsson et al., 2011).
+This conclusion is further supported by the observation that scoriae from both Eyjafjallajökull Phase II eruption and standard Strombolian explosions contain large, interconnected vesicles; such large, spanning vesicles do not exist in pumice from Stromboli's paroxysmal explosions (Polacci et al., 2009), which have a deeper source (Allard, 2010) and display higher power-law exponents.
 The presence of these large, spanning vesicles enhances outgassing and reduces the possibility of generating significant overpressures leading to larger eruptions (Polacci et al., 2009).

-The low VNDs of the natural samples imply post-nucleation residence times of at least minutes, and possibly significantly longer prior to eruption.
-Bai et al. (2008) ex-5 perimentally demonstrated significant changes in the VSDs and decreases in VNDs during his experiments with durations of minutes to tens of minutes.
-Based upon these measurements Polacci et al. (2009) calculated that in the natural Stromboli system measurable changes in the VSDs and reductions in VNDs might require 100 to 1000 times longer than in experiments.
+The low VNDs of the natural samples imply postnucleation residence times of at least minutes, and possibly significantly longer prior to eruption.
+Bai et al. (2008) experimentally demonstrated significant changes in the VSDs and decreases in VNDs during their experiments with durations of minutes to tens of minutes.
+Based upon these measurements, Polacci et al. (2009) calculated that in the natural Stromboli system measurable changes in the VSDs and reductions in VNDs might require 100 to 1000 times longer than in experiments.

-10 5 Summary
+5 Summary

 The power-law exponents of the Eyjafjallajökull Phase II eruption products investigated are slightly below 1 and similar to those of scoria formed at Stromboli volcano, Italy, during normal strombolian eruptions.
-Our experiments investigating the effect of magmawater interaction on VSDs found no significant effects; experimental samples all displayed power-law exponents similar to those seen in nature over the same vesicle volume range.
-We interpret the VSDs in the scoriae from the 2010 Eyjafjallajökull Phase II eruption to reflect gas-melt withdrawal from an open-conduit shallow reservoir steadily supplied with deeper magma.
-Our samples do not reveal any feature predictive of the increasing explosivity that characterized Phase III of the eruption, but they do indicate that there was no reason to expect the eruption intensity to decrease or the eruption to stop, and had we measured these samples at that time that would have been our conclusion.
-The findings of this study suggest that real-time monitoring of VSDs during a volcanic crisis using new, portable μ-CT units (Tuniz et al., 2012) may rapidly provide valuable information to assess eruption intensity and to help policy makers in charge of mitigating volcanic hazards.
+Our experiments investigating magma-water interaction on VSDs found no significant effects; experimental samples all displayed power-law exponents similar to those seen in nature over the same vesicle volume range.
+We interpret the VSDs in the scoriae from the 2010 Eyjafjallajökull Phase II eruption to reflect gas-melt withdrawal by eruption from an open-conduit volcanic system supplied with deeper mingled/mixed magma.
+Our samples do not reveal any feature predictive of the increasing explosivity that characterized Phase III of the eruption, but they do indicate that there was no reason to expect the eruption intensity to decrease or the eruption to stop.
+Had we measured these samples at that time that would have been our conclusion.
+The findings of this study suggest that realtime monitoring of VSDs during a volcanic crisis using new, portable μ-CT units (e.g., Tuniz et al., 2013) may rapidly provide valuable information to assess eruption intensity and to help policy makers in charge of mitigating volcanic hazards.